Liza Minnelli: Later career

 Minnelli was a character in the Australian musical The Boy from Oz (a biography of her first husband, Peter Allen) starring Hugh Jackman.
 In the show's Broadway production, she was portrayed by Stephanie J. Block.
 In October 2009, Minnelli toured Australia and appeared on Australian Idol as a mentor and guest judge.
 Minnelli made a cameo appearance in the May 2010 release of Sex and the City 2, in which she covered Beyoncé's hit "Single Ladies (Put a Ring on It)" and Cole Porter's "Ev'ry Time We Say Goodbye".
 She made a starring appearance in December 2010 in The Apprentice.

 Also in 2010, Minnelli released an album of a number of American standards "unplugged" with long-time collaborator Billy Stritch, showing a sultrier and softer, more interpretive side to her artistry.
 The songs are said to have been recorded several years prior and later released as the album Confessions.

 On June 14, 2012, Minnelli headlined at Hampton Court Palace Festival.
 On May 9, 2014, Minnelli had a guest appearance on Cher's Dressed to Kill Tour in Brooklyn, performing "Girls Just Want to Have Fun" with Cyndi Lauper and Rosie O'Donnell.

-In 2024, Minnelli announced her plans to release her memoir, Kids, Wait Till You Hear This!, on March 10, 2026.
+Her memoir, Kids, Wait Till You Hear This!, was published in March 2026.
+On January 21, 2026, Minnelli released the single "Kids Wait Till You Hear This".
+The song used AI technology and was created by ElevenLabs for an AI-assisted album.
+After a backlash for using AI, Minnelli released a statement, saying:

+"What I will not allow [the song's producer] to do?
+Create, clone or copy my voice!
+On this dance track, "Kids Wait Till You Hear This" which is a tease for my book, we used AI arrangements.
+Not AI vocals.
+A few trolls didn't bother to read the truth, check with me or my partners.
+The shout outs are all mine!
+Go listen, enjoy, and shake your pretty buns to the music, as we glide down the runway to send my book into the world and your very own hot hands."